vike256/Unibot/README.md

     https://github.com/earlephilhower/arduino-pico/releases/download/global/package_rp2040_index.json
 - Add below package to Arduino IDE > Tools > Board > Boards Manager
     Raspberry Pi Pico/RP2040 by Earle F. Philhower, III

-Spoofing the board is required for some games but since this is for educational purposes only I am not going to give any instructions for that.